 5. Reduce carbon footprint

 You can equip your guest rooms with automatic sensors that turn lights, fans, and air conditioning on and off in response to guest movement detected.
 This allows lights and air conditioning to shut off automatically when a guest leaves the room instead of staying on for hours.
-Installing smart sensors in guest rooms helps your hotel save energy, go green, and reduce your carbon footprint.
+Installing smart sensors in guest rooms helps you monitor and control energy consumption, make your hotel more energy efficient and reduce your carbon footprint.

 6. Increase your revenue